stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< hint note >}}
 ####  <i class="fas fa-microphone-alt"></i>  [Introduction to Cultural Studies](https://drive.google.com/file/d/1ySXGHf4Qgqki0BVb-L7fJMgeJDyEnPxi/view?usp=sharing)
 {{< /hint >}}
-- This lecture provides a brief, wholly reductive introduction to cultural studies.
+- This class will frequently use a mode of analysis associated with cultural studies.
+This lecture provides a brief, wholly reductive introduction to form of inquiry.

 {{< hint note >}}
 #### <i class="fas fa-file"></i>  [Introduction to Academic Research](/courses/workshops/academic-research-intro)
 {{< /hint >}}

 - A brief introduction to the processes involved in a research project.
 The lectures and workshops that follow build on this initial description.

 #### ``+ Independent work``

-- Finish the lectures.
+- Complete the lecture and workshop.

 ---